 Frankie is currently taking a break from live gigging to work on the Grace Kelly Irish Symphonic Suite, which he is composing in collaboration with Carl Hession and which will premier in Monaco on March 17 2020, with the Monte Carlo Philharmonic.

 Traditional Irish Music on Fiddle and Bouzouki Vol II

-The new recording from Frankie Gavin & Alec Finn
+The 2018 recording from Frankie Gavin & Alec Finn

 Frankie Gavin’s album of Flanagan Brothers’ music is out – order here

 There can be no doubt that 2018 was a momentous year for Frankie Gavin.
 Winning Traditional Musician of the Year 2018 at the Gradam Ceoil Awards was the icing on the cake.